Test-For-PLVMedia/thisisanothertest/h.deagn8ol99gl.md

     *   SPACE to watch again
     *   make more detail changes
 *   watch again at full speed
+*   find end of timeline and copy timecode into
     *   Composition > Settings > Duration
 *   Composition > Add to Media Encoder Queue
     *   change file name from xxxxxxxx\_GIF to xxxxxxxx\_ROTO
         *   save to correct location
 *   got to Media Encoder and start the render queue
+*   File > Save As > Rotod GIFS folder

 Beginner
 --------